tboie/universal_mechanics/README.md

 What is the question?

-### Entanglement & Bell's Theorem

-Experimental inadequacy?

-### Probabilities
+### Entanglement, Bell's Theorem, Schrodinger's Cat, Probabilities

-Unknown knowledge?
+Experimental, philosophical, and theoretical inadequacy?

+Only base level functionality can be modelled independently of [SCAB?](#scab)

 ### Time Dilation

 Structural interference from matter?

-### Experimental Problems of Reality

-Use virtual experiments?

 ### Consciousness/Free Will